arka2/arkatech/_posts/2025-01-09-modifying-unity-tile-editor.md

 tags: [tools]
 image: tile-editor_03.png
 ---
 Shards Between Us is an isometric game, and all the game assets are 2D.
 Our team has been using Unity's 2D Tile Editor package to manage and place our tiles.
+I started looking into how to modify the Tile Editor to be more useful for us and to explore Unity's tooling.

-However, because of how our tilemaps are set up, the built in shortcuts aren't very helpful for us.
+One of the first things I looked into was the Tile Editor's shortcuts.
+Because of how our tilemaps are set up, the default shortcuts aren't very helpful for us.

-Our main programmer and I have been working on ways to make it easier for our narrative designer to create levels.
-I've worked on modifying the Tile Editor to show more informative tooltips and to use shortcut   s that are more useful for our tilemap set up.

 Our tiles are placed on even Z-positions, and we have sloped tiles placed at the Z-positions in between.
 For example, one layer of tiles might be on Z-position 0, and the next layer up will be at 2.
 A sloped tile might be placed at 1, which would allow the player to move between positions 0 and 2.
 The default shortcuts included with the Tile Editor only change the Z-position by 1.
 I modified them to include shortcuts that change the Z-position by 2 using the minus and equals keys.
 The user can change it by 1 by holding down 'Control' and using the same keys.

 ```c#
 // Added to make moving between Z-axis by 2 easier